esamaric-srl/Microsoft-Courses/CWAWS101.md

 ## Introduction

 In the ever-evolving landscape of web hosting, the **Apache Web Server** remains a cornerstone technology, renowned for its reliability, flexibility, and robust feature set.
-The CWAWS101 course, "Apache Web Server Administration for Windows," offers a comprehensive exploration of managing this powerful web server in a Windows environment.
+The <a href="https://www.esamatic.it/corsi/apache-web-server-administration-for-windows">CWAWS101: Apache Web Server Administration for Windows</a> course, offers a comprehensive exploration of managing this powerful web server in a Windows environment.
 This course is designed to equip IT professionals, system administrators, and web developers with the knowledge and skills needed to effectively deploy, configure, and maintain Apache on Windows platforms.

 Whether you're a seasoned Windows administrator looking to expand your web hosting capabilities, a developer aiming to understand the intricacies of web server management, or an IT professional transitioning into web administration, CWAWS101 provides a solid foundation and practical insights into Apache Web Server administration on Windows.

 ## Course Overview

-The CWAWS101 Apache Web Server Administration for Windows course is an intensive training program that covers the core concepts and practical aspects of managing Apache in a Windows environment.
+The <a href="https://www.esamatic.it/corsi/apache-web-server-administration-for-windows">CWAWS101</a> Apache Web Server Administration for Windows course is an intensive training program that covers the core concepts and practical aspects of managing Apache in a Windows environment.
 Here's a quick snapshot of the course details:

 - **Duration**: 14 hours (typically spread over 2 days)
 - **Format**: Instructor-led training